-- Understand that safeguarding is everyone's responsibility and act immediately if they have any concerns about a child's welfare or safety - Have a responsibility to provide a safe environment in which children can learn - Should be prepared to identify children who can benefit from Early Help and be aware of their local Early Help processes - Must ensure they are aware of systems which support safeguarding, including the Children Protection procedures, the Staff Code of Conduct and the role of the Designated Safeguarding Lead - Know who the Designated Safeguarding Lead and the Deputies are within the academy where they currently work - Know and follow the Trust's Safeguarding and Child Protection procedures knowing what to do if a child discloses abuse or neglect - Know how to make a referral to Children's Social Care - Attend meetings and training as requested by the Designated Safeguarding Lead - Monitor any vulnerable child who is in their care and implement any Child Protection Plan for a child who is on a multi-agency Child Protection Plan or who is defined as a Child in Need - Ensure that they do not treat any child they know to have been abused differently from other pupils - Have an awareness of the possible indicators of abuse - Keep any sensitive information which has been shared with them confidential - Uphold the Staff Code of Conduct (See Annex 1 and full code of conduct) - Are up to date with online safety through online safety training and the Trust Online Safety Policy
+- Have a responsibility to provide a safe environment in which children can learn - Should be prepared to identify children who can benefit from Early Help and be aware of their local Early Help processes - Must ensure they are aware of systems which support safeguarding, including the Children Protection procedures, the Staff Code of Conduct and the role of the Designated Safeguarding Lead - Know who the Designated Safeguarding Lead and the Deputies are within the academy where they currently work - Know and follow the Trust's Safeguarding and Child Protection procedures knowing what to do if a child discloses abuse or neglect - Know how to make a referral to Children's Social Care - Should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting any form of abuse and/or neglect.
+A victim should never be made to feel ashamed for making a report. - Should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or they may not recognise their experiences as harmful. - Attend meetings and training as requested by the Designated Safeguarding Lead - Monitor any vulnerable child who is in their care and implement any Child Protection Plan for a child who is on a multi-agency Child Protection Plan or who is defined as a Child in Need - Ensure that they do not treat any child they know to have been abused differently from other pupils - Have an awareness of the possible indicators of abuse - Keep any sensitive information which has been shared with them confidential - Uphold the Staff Code of Conduct (See Annex 1 and full code of conduct) - Are up to date with online safety through online safety training and the Trust Online Safety Policy